Get your home holiday-ready 🎄 SEE ALL IDEAS

 When calculating clearing width and depth, think about the driveway, sidewalk, and any other areas around the home that must be cleared of snow.
 Some battery-powered snow blowers or throwers have small intake ports that can clear 6 inches of snow, while other models have deep 12-inch intake ports.

-With snow being collected and thrown continuously with these models, a nonstick spray for the chute and mouth of the blower may be a good investment to keep clumps and ice from solidifying.
+Given that snow is being collected and thrown continuously with these models, a nonstick spray for snow blower chutes and mouths might be a good investment to keep clumps and ice from solidifying.
 When fully functional, the clearing width correlates to a blower’s number of stages.

-- Single-stage snow blowers are usually sufficient for residential snow removal.
-Use a single-stage blower to remove snow in sections that are 11 to 22 inches wide.
+• Single-stage snow blowers are usually sufficient for residential snow removal.
+Use a single-stage blower to remove snow in sections 11 to 22 inches wide.

 Speed and Chute Control

-Because snow blowers can be heavy and cumbersome to maneuver, many users want a self-propelled model.
-Unlike gas snow blowers, battery-powered models have a digital drive system and can be self-propelled, but they usually have a variable-speed auger to speed up snow removal.
-By increasing the speed at which the snow is scooped and thrown through the chute, the auger makes it easier to move the machine through a light snowfall.
+Because snow blowers can be heavy and cumbersome to maneuver, many users want a self-propelled model, which is fairly common in battery-powered models.
+Electric snow blowers also often have a variable-speed auger to speed up snow removal.
+Increasing the speed at which the snow is scooped and thrown through the chute makes it easier to move the machine through a light snowfall.
 However, a variable-speed auger isn’t as effective when clearing heavy, packed snow.

-The chute, which is a curved, hollow tube that extends from the back of the intake on a snow blower, provides a route for the snow to be thrown from the machine.
-On most blowers, a manual crank or lever allows users to change the angle and direction of the snow being displaced.
-Premium snow blowers, however, have auto-rotating chutes that users turn by pushing a button near the handle, which doesn’t require the machine to be stopped.
+Snow blower chutes are curved, hollow tubes that extend from the back of the intake and provide a route for the snow to be thrown from the machine.
+On most blowers, a manual crank or lever allows you to change the angle and direction of the snow being displaced.
+Premium snow blowers have auto-rotating chutes that turn with the push of a button so you don’t have to stop the machine.
 The angle on some chutes also can be changed to allow the snow blower to throw snow even farther.

 Wheels vs. Tracks